anyatarascina/pyRVtest/README.rst

 pyRVtest
 ========

+Note: This package is currently in the process of being updated.
+The updated tutorial no longer applies to older versions of the package code.
+An updated version of the package will be available for download by end of January 2023.

 This code was written to perform the procedure for testing firm conduct developed in "Testing Firm Conduct" by Marco Duarte, Lorenzo Magnolfi, Mikkel Sølvsten, and Christopher Sullivan.
 It largely adapts the PyBLP source code (copyright Jeff Gortmaker and Christopher Conlon - see `Conlon and Gortmaker (2020) <https://onlinelibrary.wiley.com/doi/full/10.1111/1756-2171.12352>`_ - to do so.

 The code implements the following features: